 Recent items of hot news about Odonata are published here frequently.
 The most recently received items of news are at the top of the list.
 Each entry has the date, county and observer's initials (with a link to the observer's website where appropriate).
 Check back here frequently for information about the progress of the dragonfly season.

-Please note that if you want to submit your sighting as a record to the Dragonfly Recording Network database you will have to create a new record for each species seen on the online recording page of the BDS website.
+Please note that if you want to submit your sighting as a record to the British Dragonfly Society Recording Scheme you will have to create a new record for each species seen on the online recording page of the BDS website.
 'Latest Sightings' have for many years been part of the BDS website and are unmoderated, meaning that they are not checked for accuracy before appearing.
 Online recording is an independent system.
 Please enter your sightings in both places.

 To add new sightings to this page, click here.